tarjeir/chunker/README.md

   }
 }
 ```

+- Replace `/<home DIR>` with your actual home directory (e.g., `/home/username` or `/Users/username`).
+- Replace `/path/to/your/project` with the absolute path to your codebase.
+- The `command` field should point to the full path of the installed `chunker` CLI, which is typically located at `~/.local/bin/chunker` when installed with pipx or pip.
+- The `args` array specifies the subcommand and required arguments.

+> **Note:** If `~/.local/bin` is in your system PATH, you can use `"chunker"` as the command instead of the full path.

 - Replace `/path/to/your/project` with the absolute path to your codebase.
 - The `chunker` command is provided globally by `pipx`.